Two Sevens Clash

-The album was reissued in 1988 with different cover art, and with the track listing altered with the last five tracks of the ten tracks listed first, and tracks 1-5 becoming tracks 6-10.
+The album was reissued by US label Shanachie Records in 1988 with different cover art, and with the track listing altered with the last five tracks of the ten tracks listed first, and tracks 1–5 becoming tracks 6–10.

 To mark its 40th anniversary, the album was reissued again in 2017.
 This version features an additional disc of remixes and dub versions.
 New sleeve notes were written by Don Letts.